Francis Ford Coppola: Jack (1996)

 Coppola's next project was Jack, which was released on August 9, 1996.
 It starred Robin Williams as Jack Powell, a ten-year-old boy whose cells are growing at four times the normal rate due to Werner syndrome, which makes him look like a 40-year-old man at the age of ten.
 With Diane Lane, Brian Kerwin, and Bill Cosby, Jack also featured Jennifer Lopez, Fran Drescher and Michael McKean in supporting roles.
-Although a moderate box-office success, grossing $58 million domestically on an estimated $45 million budget, it was panned by critics, many of whom disliked the film's abrupt contrast between actual comedy and tragic melodrama.
+Not a box-office success, grossing $58 million domestically on an estimated $45 million budget, it was panned by critics, many of whom disliked the film's abrupt contrast between actual comedy and tragic melodrama.
 It was also unfavorably compared with the 1988 film Big, in which Tom Hanks also played a child in a grown man's body.
 Most critics felt that the screenplay was poorly written, not funny, and had unconvincing and unbelievable drama.
 Other critics felt that Coppola was too talented to be making this type of film.
 Although ridiculed for making the film, Coppola has defended it, saying he is not ashamed of the final cut of the movie.
 He had been friends with Robin Williams for many years and had always wanted to work with him as an actor.
 When Williams was offered the screenplay for Jack, he said he would only agree to do it if Coppola agreed to sign on as director.

 The Rainmaker (1997)

 The last film Coppola directed in the 1990s, The Rainmaker, was based on the 1995 novel of the same name by John Grisham.
-An ensemble courtroom drama, the film was well received by critics, earning an 83% rating on Rotten Tomatoes.
-Roger Ebert gave The Rainmaker three stars out of four, remarking, "I have enjoyed several of the movies based on Grisham novels ... but I've usually seen the storyteller's craft rather than the novelist's art being reflected.
+An ensemble courtroom drama, the film was well received by critics.
+Roger Ebert gave The Rainmaker three stars out of four, remarking: "I have enjoyed several of the movies based on Grisham novels ... but I've usually seen the storyteller's craft rather than the novelist's art being reflected.
 By keeping all of the little people in focus, Coppola shows the variety of a young lawyer's life, where every client is necessary and most of them need a lot more than a lawyer."
 James Berardinelli also gave the film three stars out of four, saying that "the intelligence and subtlety of The Rainmaker took me by surprise" and that the film "stands above any other filmed Grisham adaptation."
-Grisham said of the film, "To me it's the best adaptation of any of [my books] ...
+Grisham said of the film: "To me it's the best adaptation of any of [my books] ...
 I love the movie.
 It's so well done."
 The film grossed about $45 million domestically, more than the estimated production budget of $40 million, but a disappointment compared to previous films adapted from Grisham novels.